JMRI: Technical Information

 To show how much work goes into making JMRI run and provide help to users, the JMRI CodeFlower provides a dynamic view of the whole GitHub repository.
 It shows the relative size of the code in each file and the structure in which the files are stored.

-A couple of years ago, Dennis Miller created a Code Swarm of JMRI development from its inception up to January 2009.
+In 2009, Dennis Miller created a Code Swarm of JMRI development from its inception up to January 2009.
 A Code Swarm is a fascinating and dynamic visual representation of change as developers come and go and make changes to the files that make up a project.
 Take a look at the JMRI Code Swarm.